versatus/lasr-chess/README.md

 cp .env.example .env
 ```

-Open up that file in your favorite IDE.
+Open up the `.env` file in your favorite IDE.

 Now lets add the program address, your new address and secret_key to the `.env` file.